Mother Kills Daughter, Struggles Not To Laugh In Mugshot, Took A Shower After Killing

 — Courtney Schoenemann (@CourtCBS) January 6, 2017

-According to the Daily Mail, Eustorgio Arellano-Uresti was in the Villanueva residence in Kyle, a town located 25 minutes from Austin, Texas when he noticed the 24-year-old mother enter her bedroom with a knife and heard the five-year-old girl screaming in pain.
+According to the Daily Mail, Eustorgio Arellano-Uresti was in the Villanueva residence in Kyle, a town located 25 minutes from Austin, Texas, when he noticed the 24-year-old mother enter her bedroom with a knife and heard the 5-year-old girl screaming in pain.
 Arellano-Uresti rushed into the bedroom and tried to wrestle the knife from his daughter-in-law who fought back and stabbed him in the back and forehead.
 Witnesses said they saw the 58-year-old man leave the house with Villanueva running after him brandishing a shotgun, luckily the gun was not loaded.

 Deputies responded to a 911 call of an aggravated assault and dashed to the residence on Willow Terrace in Green Pastures.
 A source speaking to KXAN, said the 58-year-old man was discovered in the driveway suffering from multiple stab wounds and a 10-inch knife was found in his back pocket.
 He told police and the SWAT team that he was stabbed by his daughter-in-law and that she was inside the house with a child.